bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peano.md

 * In 1903 Peano expressed interest in finding a universal, or international, language and proposed an artificial language "Latino sine flexione" based on Latin but stripped of all grammar.
 * Peano's career was therefore rather strangely divided into two periods.
 * Peano may not only be classified as a 19th  century mathematician and logician, but because of his originality and influence, must be judged one of the great scientists of that century.
-* Although Peano is a founder of mathematical logic, the German mathematical philosopher Gottlob Frege is today considered the father of mathematical logic.

 Born 27 August 1858, Cuneo, Piemonte, Kingdom of Sardinia (now Italy).
 Died 20 April 1932, Turin, Italy.